majchuan/mBlog_Open/README.md

 ## Personal project blog with razor page asp.net core.

 Write by
--Asp.net core razor pages.
+- Asp.net core razor pages.
--entityframeworkcore
+- entityframeworkcore
--postgresql
+- postgresql
--markdig
+- markdig

 Honestly Asp.net core rezor page app is light weight of asp.net core mvc. it is easy to use to set up your personal application.